 - Select the public IP address if you want the VPN to connect over Internet.

-- (Optional) If your on-premises gateway has a NAT address, enter that address as the Remote Public IP.
+- Enter the address of your on-premises VPN endpoint as the Remote Public IP.

 - For BGP Local IP/Prefix Length, enter the IP address, in CIDR format, of the local VPN tunnel.